Skip to content

 Saving to: “auln-HPrfGRKIhYET”

-auln-HPrfGRKIhYET 100%[=============================================>] 3.52M --.-KB/s Time 0.02s
+auln-HPrfGRKIhYET 100%[=============================================>] 3.52M --.-KB/s in 0.02s

-2021-09-16 22:40:50 (183 MB/s) - Saved “auln-HPrfGRKIhYET” [3687382/3687382])
+2021-09-16 22:40:50 (183 MB/s) - “auln-HPrfGRKIhYET” saved [3687382/3687382])

 wget http://172.16.35.143:8089/api/v1/al/auln-HPrfGRKIhYET 0.00s user 0.02s system 12% cpu 0.174 total